will300/shape-analysis/README.md

 ![CAD mesh](/images/bed_mesh.png)

 Other files have been included which can also be inputted, and processing times for most are a few minutes.
-The next immediate step will be to incorporate Numba into the functions for greater speeds suitable for processing a large dataset.
+The next immediate step will be to incorporate Numba for greater speeds suitable for processing a large dataset.

 ### author